andrea-s-hoffman/andrea-s-hoffman/README.md

 My background is actually in Graphic Design!
 After recieving my BFA in Graphic Design from Western Michigan University, I worked for 7 years for various enterprises and freelance clients.

-Now, I'm taking my love for problem-solving to the next level by adding JavaScript and more to my website-creating-skills.
+Now, I'm taking my love for problem-solving to the next level by adding JavaScript, and more, to my website-creating skills.
 And not only that, but I get to teach students who were once in my place, in hopes to advance their careers into the world of tech.

 A little more about me:
 - 🔭 I’m currently working on my first React Native project!